mwhatter/OpenPhalanX/README.md

 ## Contribute

 Contributions are always welcome!
-If you're interested in enhancing OpenPhalanx, please see our [contributing guidelines](CONTRIBUTING.md).
+If you're interested in enhancing OpenPhalanX, please see our [contributing guidelines](CONTRIBUTING.md).

 ## Contact